Frequently asked questions

 How can I get hired as a Cybersecurity professional without a degree?

 CompTIA Cybersecurity+ and CompTIA Net+ are two of the most important certifications that you’ll need, if you’re new to cybersecurity.
 This is because of a less-known government regulation, DOD-8570.
 Technically, it has been updated by DOD-8140 but still uses the DOD-8570 chart.
 You need at least one of these certifications if your position might expose you to sensitive government information.
 CompTIA Security+ is the minimum requirement.
-This certification is requested by companies even if they will not work for the government.
+Even companies that do not work with government agencies are required to obtain this certification.
 These certifications will make you highly sought-after and should not be a problem to get placed.